henrik/thepugautomatic.com-eleventy/src/site/posts/2020-05-17-persistent-session-data-via-localstorage-in-phoenix-liveview.md

 One downside of this solution is that the LiveView will first render without the stored data, so there will be a brief flash of an empty value (or whatever default value you set on `mount`) before the value is restored.

-Another solution I considered would be to store a unique identifier in the session, make sure this is passed to the LiveView when it's mounted, then store the data under this identifier in a relational database or somewhere like Redis.
+Another solution I considered (UPDATE 2020-05-19: [and later went with](/2020/05/persistent-session-data-via-a-database-in-phoenix-liveview)) would be to store a unique identifier in the session, make sure this is passed to the LiveView when it's mounted, then store the data under this identifier in a relational database or somewhere like Redis.
 The LiveView can then get or set data as it pleases.

 That is conceptually very similar to having a database-backed session store, but LiveView would access this store outside the HTTP request/response cycle.
 I didn't go this route simply because it seemed more complex, though it would avoid that brief flash of the default value, and avoid one round of re-rendering.